 Another disturbing finding by Nussey and his team was the amount of introgression (mixing of characteristics as a result of inter-breeding) between red and the closely-related sika deer, which roam wild in many parts of Britain.
 Based on data collected from Scotland’s Kintyre Peninsula, it appears that red deer are getting smaller, while sika are growing larger.
 What it appears we’re seeing is a blending of traits, providing what some consider a “mongrel” deer.
 Hybridisation between these species is a problem wherever they co-exist in the wild; in many parts of the country, especially here in the New Forest in Hampshire, red and sika deer are shot if they encroach on each other’s ranges in a bid to prevent such interbreeding.

 Problems aside, red, fallow and sika all rut in the coming weeks, and each have their own rutting behaviour and unique call.
-Red stags (Cervus elaphus) roar/bellow/bolve, fallow bucks (Dama dama) ‘belch’, and sika stags (Cervus nippon) ‘whistle’.
+Red stags (Cervus elaphus) roar/bellow/bolve, fallow bucks (Dama dama) ‘belch’, and sika stags (Cervus nippon) ‘whistle’ (see Wildlife Watching - October blog for sound clips).
 Well worth checking out if you have the opportunity.

 Rutting activity starts as the nights draw in and the temperature drops.
 This stimulates a rise in testosterone in the bucks and stags, and what was formerly a relatively good-natured bunch of guys hanging out together starts descending into conflict, leading to the breakup of bachelor groups.